 - Hemolysis is a major cause of variability in insulin measurement during oral glucose tolerance test in children

 - Effect of hemolysis on the concentration of insulin in serum determined by RIA and IRMA

 - Hemolysis Interference: Are Laboratories Getting the Information They Need?

-15. The status of my iLab request is "Waiting for Financial Approval."
-What should I do?
+17. The status of my iLab request is "Waiting for Financial Approval."
+What does this mean and what do I need to do?

 - When service requests are submitted to core facilities by members of a lab, there may be times when the request requires financial approval.
 In most cases, this approval step is triggered when the quoted cost of the service exceeds the amount the lab member is auto-approved to spend per the lab's auto-approval settings.
 The PI of the lab must approve the request via iLab in order for the analysis to proceed.

 - To avoid this requirement the PI can raise the threshold on the total allowable amount a lab member is allowed to order on a per order basis without PI approval.

 - For more information see the iLab User Support Guides:

 18. Which catecholamines can be measured and how should samples be processed?

 - Epinephrine and norepinephrine (not dopamine).
 EGTA-glutathione must be added at the time of collection!
 The core does not process tissues but procedures are available.